-In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the Corporation ("Bond Counsel"), based on an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the 2020 Series C Bonds (the "Tax-Exempt Bonds") is excluded from gross income for federal income tax purposes under Section 103 of the Code, except that no opinion is expressed as to the status of interest on any Tax-Exempt Bond for any period that such Tax-Exempt Bond is held by a "substantial user" of the facilities financed by the Tax-Exempt Bonds or by a "related person" within the meaning of Section 147(a) of the Code.
+In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the Corporation ("Bond Counsel"), based on an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the 2022 Bonds (the "Tax-Exempt Bonds") is excluded from gross income for federal income tax purposes under Section 103 of the Code, except that no opinion is expressed as to the status of interest on any Tax-Exempt Bond for any period that such Tax-Exempt Bond is held by a "substantial user" of the facilities financed by the Tax-Exempt Bonds or by a "related person" within the meaning of Section 147(a) of the Code.
 In the further opinion of Bond Counsel, interest on the Tax-Exempt Bonds is not a specific preference item for purposes of the federal alternative minimum tax.
-Bond Counsel is of the opinion that interest on the 2020 Series D Bonds (the "Taxable Bonds") is not excluded from gross income for federal income tax purposes under Section 103 of the Code.
-Bond Counsel is also of the opinion that interest on the 2020 Bonds is exempt from personal income taxes imposed by the State of New York and any political subdivision thereof (including The City of New York).
+Bond Counsel is also of the opinion that interest on the 2022 Bonds is exempt from personal income taxes imposed by the State of New York and any political subdivision thereof (including The City of New York).
 A complete copy of the proposed form of opinion of Bond Counsel is set forth in Appendix D hereto.